Kyoya's constant laptop use is not for Host business but for his dad's business

 She likes being part of the host club cause of the female attention.
 Girls that would never lust after her if they knew that Haruhi was female are.
 And Haruhi taking advantage of that fact.
 Parents can be a huge influence on what is normal behavior, and Haruhi's dad is well...a cross dressing

 bisexual.
 Plus, Haruhi didn't seem to mind the fact that her first kiss was from a girl.

 One of the Hitachiins has a pigtail fetish

-Haruhi is richer then Tamaki or Kyoya because her father actually loves her.
+Haruhi is richer than Tamaki or Kyoya, but her father actually loves her.

 Haruhi is the little girl in the twins' flashbacks.

-Ouran is really the clash of two rival breeding programs
+Ouran is the clash of two rival breeding programs

 Renge is Aphrodite